-From Sacile the 'Garden of the Serenissima' to Maniago the city of knives.
+From Sacile the "Garden of the Serenissima," to Maniago the city of knives.

-An itinerary through the plains and foothills of Pordenone.
+A bike route between the plains and foothills of Pordenone.

 It is possible to return to Sacile by train.